Mike Gintz Personal Internet Web Destination Resumé Page

 Jun 2018 - Jan 2022

-18F is a strategy/design/development office within the United States federal government that works to improve how the government serves the public through technology.
-My job is to help improve the user experience of US federal services by making them more user-centered, humane, understandable, and effective.
+18F is a strategy/design/development consultancy within the United States federal government that works to improve the user experience of US federal services by making them more user-centered, humane, understandable, and effective.
+18F's approach involves helping agencies build their own capabilities and skills by partnering with agency staff on digital projects and working collaboratively, while modeling modern practices in web development, human-centered design, and ethical, direct user research.

 Freelance